 Creating flows for an API from scratch

-You can create flows for an API (alternatively referred to as an API flow) in App Connect Designer.
+You can create flows for an API (also known as an API flow) in App Connect.
 The defined configuration provides an API that exposes one or more operations.
 You can use these operations to call out to an endpoint and pass data between that endpoint and applications in the flow.

 Before you begin

-• If you know which applications or imported APIs you need, create accounts in the App Connect Designer catalog for the connectors that run API operations against the target applications or APIs.
+• If you know which applications or imported APIs you need, create accounts on the App Connect Applications and APIs page for the connectors that run API operations against the target applications or APIs.
 You can also create accounts when you create a flow.
 For more information, see Connecting to accounts.

 • To use unified authoring to create API flows that you can manage in IBM® API Connect, ensure that you meet the following requirements.